davidssmith/DCEMRI.jl/README.md

 ```
 at the `julia>` prompt.
 This might take a minute, because the validation data must be downloaded, as well as a few supporting packages.

-Now you're ready to roll!

-(Optional) If you want to __DCEMRI.jl__ to create plots for you, you also need Python with [Matplotlib](http://matplotlib.org/) installed.
+If you want to __DCEMRI.jl__ to create plots for you, you also need Python with [Matplotlib](http://matplotlib.org/) installed.
 Most OS X and Linux machines probably already have a version of Python with Matplotlib installed.
-If you don't have Python with Matplotlib, you can grab the excellent [Anaconda python distribution](https://store.continuum.io/cshop/anaconda/), which comes with Matplotlib pre-installed.
+If you don't have Python with Matplotlib, such as if you are on Windows, you can grab the excellent, free [Anaconda python distribution](https://store.continuum.io/cshop/anaconda/), which comes with Matplotlib pre-installed.

 If you have installation problems, check the next section on platform specific issues.
 If none of that helps, please file an issue at the [github repository](http://github.com/davidssmith/DCEMRI.jl), and we will try to help you.